 - Perfect for containers – Just ensure the pot drains well.

-- Lovely lavender-blue flowers – Adds soft color and texture to containers.
+- Lavender-Blue Flowers.
+These add soft color and fine texture to pots.

 - Loves full sun – Grows best in bright, sunny locations.